znhoughton/Google-Bigrams-Search/README.md

 # Google-Bigrams-Search

-Special thanks to Lily Houghton and Mariana Dematte for their invaluable help in optimizing these scripts
+Special thanks to Lily Houghton and Mariana Dematte for their invaluable help in optimizing these scripts.

+Please note that these scripts are designed to work on Python 2.7.16 (as the ZS package is not compatible with Python 3.0 and above).

-The various python scripts in this repository are designed to make corpus research a lot easier.
-Specifically, these scripts are designed for searching the google ngrams corpus.
+The various python scripts in this repository are designed to make corpus research a lot easier, specifically for searching the google ngrams corpus.
 The scripts rely on the Python package "ZS," details about installing it can be found at the top of each script.

 A short summary describing each program is included below: